The pH is a logarithmic measure of the concentration of free hydrogen

 replaceable electrodes and may only have an effective life of a year or

 so.
-For most non-commercial cidermakers, pH test strips are probably a
+For most non-commercial cidermakers, I used to recommend pH test strips as a

 can